manukanne/sqlmodel-repository-pattern/README.md

 # SQLModel Repository pattern
 This repository includes a example implementation of the Unit of Work design and Repository design pattern.

+For more details please checkout my [blog post](https://dev.to/manukanne/a-python-implementation-of-the-unit-of-work-and-repository-design-pattern-using-sqlmodel-3mb5)!

 ```mermaid
 ---
 title: Unit of Work + Repository pattern